Balladebits/Balladebits/README.md

 Dislikes:
 - Toxic Fandoms
-- TD/TT ppl (There's no collision and PT is all based on boops or cuddles)
+- TD/TT ppl (There's no collision and PT is all based on boops or cuddles my friend)
 - Social Media in general (except discord)
-- Any topic involving Racism to Latin-American people
+- Any topic involving Racism to Latin-American people (you can make a joke or two,but don't cross the limit)
 - Any MOBA in general (League of Legends,Dota,Pokemon Unite,etc.)
 - Politics
 - Any topic involving Alcohol and Drugs
-- Veganism (I get easily triggered by this topic.)
-(Also not confuse with Vegetarianism,i'm fine with this)
+- Veganism
 - Whitewashing/Blackwashing Shitpost (Why...)
+- Any kind of shipping between characters (I tolerate but don't spam me about it)

 Games/Fandoms i like/used to like:
 - Cookie Run Ovenbreak/Kingdom (Formerly)